-Wavefront is a high-performance streaming analytics platform that supports 3D observability (metrics, histograms, traces/spans).
-It scales to very high data ingestion rates and query loads while also collecting data many services and sources across your entire application stack.
+Wavefront is a high-performance streaming analytics platform that supports 3D observability (metrics, histograms, and traces and spans).
+It scales to very high data ingestion rates and query loads while also collecting data from many services and sources across your entire application stack.

-The Data Flow architecture employs the Prometheus-RSocket-Proxy to provide an uniform support of both
+The Data Flow architecture employs the Prometheus RSocket Proxy to provide uniform support of both

 long-lived (streams) and

 InfluxDB is a popular open-source push-based Time Series Database.
 It supports downsampling, automatically expiring and deleting unwanted data, and backup and restore.
 Analysis of data is done through an SQL-like query language.

 Data Flow lets you declaratively select and configure which monitoring system to use.
 To do so, you can apply the Spring Boot metrics configuration to enable and configure the Data Flow monitoring support.
 Usually, you add the following configurations to your Data Flow and Skipper server configurations: